keelviinn/frontend-challenge/README.md

 ## Bonus Points

-- If you add the mobile menu hamburguer
+- If you add the mobile menu hamburguer.
-- If you add animations and transitions
+- If you add animations and transitions.
-- Deploy to Vercel or another location of your choice and provide a preview link
+- Deploy to Vercel or another location of your choice and provide a preview link.

 ---